jeremybrady702/Sprint-Challenge--Hash-BC/README.md

 Explain in detail the workings of a dynamic array:
 * What is the runtime complexity to access an array, add or remove from the front, and add or remove from the back?

+    Access an array at a specific index: O(1)
+    Append (add to the back): O(1) unless array is full then it is O(n)
+    Delete: O(1) may be O(n) if resizing needs to happen Insert or Delete in the front: O(n) data is being copied over Insert and delete in middle: O(n) data is being copied over

 * What is the worse case scenario if you try to extend the storage size of a dynamic array?
+ Typically resizing is expensive because you have to allocate a bigger array and copy over all of the elements from the array you have overgrow before we can finally append our item.
+O(n) when at capacity and appending worst-case usually O(1)

-Explain how a blockchain is structured.
+* Explain how a blockchain is structured.
 What are the blocks, what is the chain?
 How is the data organized?

+    Blockchains are chained by previous hash.

+    A block should have:
+        * Index
+        * Timestamp
+        * List of current transactions
+        * The proof used to mine this block
+        * The hash of the previous block

-Explain how proof of work functions.
+* Explain how proof of work functions.
 How does it operate.
 How does this protect the chain from attack.
 What kind of attack is possible?

+    Proof of work is a hashed object showing the block that we have created

+    By chaining the blocks together any alterations done in the chain would then cascade down and need to be done before the next singular block was created

 ## Project Set Up